cecleeds/cecleeds.github.io/pages/_students/2021-01-03-get_involved.md

 Growth groups

+At: 7:45pm
-7:45 or 8pm  We've got two small groups in north Leeds.
+Location: We've got one bible study groups in north Leeds.

-Our growth groups are currently meeting using Zoom, contact the Student Team for further details.
+Our north Leeds growth group is currently meeting face to face and using Zoom, contact the Student Team for further details.

  <div class="text-center">
-   <a class="button accent-button" href="youtube/?live=1">Email student team</a>
+   <a class="button accent-button" href="{{ site.data.contact.studentmail }}">Email student team</a>
  </div>